Your coaches introduce the lesson.

 That’s right.
-Many landlords do a credit check to decide if they can count on you to pay your rent.
-And some lenders study your credit report to decide whether or not to offer you credit.
+Many landlords do a credit check before deciding whether to rent to you.
+They look at your past credit history to decide if they can count on you to pay your rent.
+And some lenders study your credit report in order to decide whether or not to offer you credit.

-Last but not least, an employer might check your credit rating when you apply for a job.
-If you have a good credit score it shows them that you’re responsible — and more likely to be responsible on the job.
+Not only that, employers often check the credit rating of prospective employees.
+If you have a good credit rating it shows them that you’re responsible — and more likely to be responsible on the job, too.